Troy Halpin

 Troy Michael Halpin (born 17 August 1973) is an Australian footballer and football development coach.

 Career

 Halpin represented many NSL clubs and won the NSL championship with Sydney Olympic and Perth Glory.
 He also played with Newcastle United and at Perth Glory with his brother Scott Halpin.
 He has also played with Sydney United and Marconi in the NSW competition and wore the No 10 shirt.
-He was capped 12 times, and scored 3 goals, for the Socceroos.
+He was capped 6 times and scored 1 goal for the Socceroos.

 Coaching career

 Halpin held the role of player/coach in the Northern NSW NBN State Football League with the Toronto Awaba Stags FC before moving to Edgeworth Eagles FC where he continued playing whilst also overseeing youth development for the club in the 2010 season.